alura-cursos/Visao_computacional-OMR/README.md

 # OMR-oriented-to-MCQ

-This make part of computer vision courses, in this depository we use image processing to recognize mark choice in tests
+This make part of computer vision courses, in this depository we use image processing to recognize mark choice in tests.

+The goal of the course is to use some simple image processing methods to create an algorithm able to detect and recognize the choice in multiple-choice test based.

 ## Data test